David Pryor: U.S. Senate

 Pryor served as chairman of the Committee on Aging.
 Pryor was known for his advocacy for the aged and for promoting taxpayer rights.
 During his tenure, he was secretary of the Democratic Conference, third in the Senate Democratic Leadership.

-In 2000 Pryor became Director of the Institute of Politics at Harvard Kennedy School in Cambridge, Massachusetts.
+In 2000, Pryor became Director of the Institute of Politics at Harvard Kennedy School in Cambridge, Massachusetts.
 He served as dean of the Clinton School of Public Service in Little Rock from 2004 to 2006.
 In June 2006, President George W. Bush nominated Pryor to the board of the Corporation for Public Broadcasting, and in September of that year he was confirmed by the Senate for a six-year term.
-As he has done occasionally in the past, Pryor taught a political science course at the University of Arkansas in Fayetteville during the Fall 2008 term.
+As he had done occasionally in the past, Pryor taught a political science course at the University of Arkansas in Fayetteville during the Fall 2008 term.